wso2/product-microgateway/.github/ISSUE_TEMPLATE/documentation_template.md

 ---
-name: "❗️Report a bug"
+name: "\U0001F4DA Documentation Issue"
-about: If something doesn't work as it is suppose to.
+about: If Something is missing in the project or official documentation.
 title: ''
-labels: Priority/Normal, Type/Bug
+labels: Docs/Has Impact, Priority/Normal, Type/Docs
-assignees: ''
+assignees: Mariangela, ruthryi, shaniR

 ---